(This is a now page, and if you have your own site, you should make one, too.)

 Next Project 💪

-I'm trying to not be a donkey and choose what creative endeavour I'm going to pursue next.
+I'm trying to not be a donkey and choose what creative endeavor I'm going to pursue next.

 - I have a collection of half written songs and little guitar parts I want to pull together into an album.